 Not Taking PTO Costs You Money

-While it is not directly tied to your salary or hourly wage, paid vacation time and sick leave are part of your employer’s benefit package, which does ultimately translate to money in your pocket.
-In 2015, Americans essentially lost $61.4 billion in benefits by not using their PTO.
+While it is not directly tied to your salary or hourly wage, paid vacation time and sick leave are part of your employer’s benefit package, which ultimately translates to money in your pocket.
+In 2018, Americans essentially lost $65.5 billion in benefits by not using their PTO.
 The implications are bigger than your individual benefit offering, too.
-The overall cost to the U.S. economy due to unused PTO comes close to $255 billion.
+The overall cost to the economy due to unused PTO comes close to $152 billion and about two million American jobs.

-Not taking time away from your work actually decreases your overall job satisfaction.
-"Project: Time Off" suggests planning your vacation time out in advance each year.
-According to the survey, employees are happier in areas of their lives, such as professional success, relationships with families and friends, physical health and more, when they utilize the time off they earn.
+Not taking time away from work actually decreases your overall job satisfaction.
+The U.S. Travel Association suggests planning your vacation time out in advance each year.
+According to the organization, employees are happier in areas of their lives, such as professional success, relationships with families and friends, physical health and more, when they utilize the time off they earn.

 UnityPoint Health Wellness Manager, Stefanie Spilde, emphasizes the health benefit that can come from making an effort to step away from the work environment.